-At the outset of classes, I was terrified.
-It was six years since I’d graduated college.
+At the outset of classes, I was full of fear and my mind was riddled with limiting beliefs.
+It was 6 years since I’d graduated college.
 I was never much of a reader.
-In fact, I had a poor track record in reading and writing courses.
-I was also still new to recovery and was working weekends till 4 or 5 in the morning.
-I feared I wasn’t smart enough, good enough, talented enough, disciplined enough, or sober enough.
+In fact, I had a poor track record in reading/writing courses.
+I was also still new to recovery and working weekends till 4 or 5 in the morning.
+I feared I didn’t have enough time, wasn’t smart enough, good enough, disciplined enough, or sober enough.
 All those limiting beliefs were shattered as I underwent one of the most profound transitions of my life.
 I learned the power of our thoughts and how to reshape my mindset.

 I listened to motivational and inspirational YouTube videos for about 30 minutes every morning during my commute to law school.
-My mindset had completely transformed.
+My mindset completely transformed.
 I believed in myself for the first time.
 Rather than aiming for survival, I chose to aim for the top of the class.
 I used all those years I “wasted” as fuel for a better life.
 I wanted to succeed not just for me, but for everyone who felt like I once felt…hopeless.

-After battling fear and guilt for over a year, I finally developed the courage to pursue my heart’s true calling as a coach.
+After battling fear and guilt (and other negative emotions) for over a year, I finally developed the courage to pursue my heart’s true calling as a coach.
 It wasn’t an easy transition, but I couldn’t be more grateful that I took the leap of faith.
 Coaching is my home.
 I’ve had the privilege of coaching C-suite executives, attorneys, business owners, broadway performers, teachers, diversity leaders, recovering addicts, and more.